moutazmuhammad/dbms_bash_script/README.md

 You must create at least one table to use these options.

 ## select table menu
-after choosing (Select From Table) from the previous menu you can do the following :
+after choosing (Select From Table) from Use  Database menu you can do the following :

 - Select All Records.
 - Select Specific Record.
 - Select Specific Cokumn.
+- Return to previous menu.

+## Update table menu
+after choosing (update From Table) from Use  Database menu you can do the following :

+- Update spesific cloumn.
+- Update Specific Record.
 - Return to previous menu.